AlainParadis/HEAL610/lit-review.md

 In recent years, WIL's acceptance as a valued learning model has grown, as has its provision in higher education {% cite chatoor_student_2023 %}, {% cite jackson_embedding_2021 %}, {% cite smigiel_managing_2015 %}, {% cite tunny_future_2022 %}, {% cite ross_developing_2019 %}.
 WIL is particularly relevant in collaborative fields {% cite tezcan_scaffolded_2020 %}, {% cite smith_impact_2014 %} such as graphic design, where mentorship and professional engagement play pivotal roles in shaping students’ skills and career readiness {% cite cutean_impact_2023 %}, {% cite mcrae_work-integrated_2018 %}, {% cite smith_impact_2014 %}.

+Here, Deming's PDSA cycle offers a structured approach to phased WIL integration across semesters.
+The Plan phase maps incremental workplace skill development against existing curriculum.
+The Do stage might implement in-class industry projects before scaling to full fieldwork in third year.
+This aligns with evidence that scaffolded WIL yields higher graduation rates compared to the current single-fieldwork model.

 The Graphic Design program is six semesters long, running in the fall and winter semesters.
 Despite its importance, WIL is limited to a single fieldwork component in the final semester {% cite  algonquin_college_of_applied_arts_and_technology_graphic_2024 %}.
 During five of the six semesters students participate in no WIL activities at all.
 As for the present state of program-industry relations, the faculty have their own expansive professional networks, but the program itself does little official outreach to the region's employers to communicate the value of WIL.
 Inclusion of stakeholder perspectives in the curriculum design is almost non-existent.
 Faculty participation in WIL is minimal.

 ### The Importance of WIL to Each Stakeholder